BOB DYLAN BOOKS IN ENGLISH LANGUAGE, A letter:

 FOR FULL DETAILS ON THE BOOKS, PLEASE CLICK ON THE LINKS:

 A.J.
 WEBERMAN, DYLANOLOGIST, by John Roberts.
 (2 variants)

 ABSOLUTELY DYLAN - AN ILLUSTRATED BIOGRAPHY, by Patrick Humphries & John

 Bauldie, (US version of OH NO!
 NOT ANOTHER

 BOB DYLAN BOOK).

 ACOUSTIC BOB DYLAN (THE) - HIS MUSIC STYLES AND GUITAR

 TECHNIQUES, by Joel S. Gilbert.

-AIN'T GONNA HANG NO PIXEL - AN ARTIST STOPS PAINTING WITH PAINT, by Kevin Slattery.
+AIN'T GONNA HANG NO PIXEL, by Kevin Slattery.

 ALIAS ANYTHING YOU PLEASE (BOB DYLAN), by Ty Silkman